Helix-Research-Lab/ESM_highAttention/README.md

     - Takes in the pdbs files and the high attention sites and active sites to calculate the spatial distances between the HA sites and active sites
     (results in Github).
 6. ESM_pfam_msa.py
-    Separates the full human protein fasta file into fasta files per family and performs multiple sequence alignment.
+    Separates the full human protein fasta file into fasta files per family and performs multiple sequence alignment (provided in Zenodo).
 Then finds the percent consensus at each HA site (results provided in Github).